January 16, 2024

 Sounds great, but how do you actually conduct a digital marketing audit?
 Examining all available data at once is enough to make anyone go bananas!

 Luckily, we can help you understand the aspects you actually need to examine to create the perfect marketing strategy.

 Before you dive in and start looking at data, start by reviewing the foundations of your strategy, and answer some simple questions:

+What are your goals?
 You need to review any existing marketing objectives, set ambitious targets, and think about how you’ll measure the success of your renewed marketing strategy.
 Once you’ve determined one or two clear goals, you can evaluate each aspect of your strategy against how well they’re supporting your targets.

+Are you spreading yourself too thin?
+Do you have enough budget?
 Make sure you know the answer to those questions before you move forward.
 Are you suffering from low engagement on any of your marketing channels?
 If so, this may be a sign you’re spreading yourself too thin.

+Which products or services are driving the most revenue?
 If you have multiple propositions, take a look at the products that are doing the best for your business.
 Carefully consider which products and/or services deliver the highest return on your investment.

+Which audiences are driving the most revenue?
 Is your messaging aligned to your audience and the right product?
 If not, this is a crucial area to improve!
 The better your message resonates with your audience, the higher the ultimate return on your investment.